-ndia became independent on 15th of August,1947 and had multiple national and international challenges with the problem of more than500 princely states to be integrated in the Indian Union.
-It had to encounter the 1947-48 war with Pakistan besides military intervention to integrate the states of Hyderabad, Junagarh,Goa and some others.
-The conflict situation has continued since then with four wars having been fought with Pakistan and one with China besides local conflicts with China in Sikkim, Arunachal Pradesh and Bhutan.
-The troops are face to face on Line of Actual Control (LAC) in the Eastern Ladakh even now with China.
+India gained independence on 15th of August, 1947 and had to face multiple national and international challenges where the problem of more than 500 princely states had to be integrated in the Indian Union.
+It had to encounter the 1947-48 war with Pakistan besides military intervention to integrate the states of Hyderabad, Junagarh, Goa and some others.
+The conflict situation has continued since then where four wars have been fought with Pakistan and one with China besides local conflicts with China in Sikkim, Arunachal Pradesh and Bhutan.
+The troops were face to face on Line of Actual Control (LAC) in the Eastern Ladakh even now with China.

-The wealth of the country was shifted by the British in their own nation being the ruler of the country and economic conditions of the country was notencouraging at the time of independence.
+The wealth of the country was shifted by the British in their own nation being the ruler of the country and economic conditions of the country were not encouraging at the time of independence.
 Poverty ridden large population was in urgent need of food, medicines, clothing and shelter.
-Prior to the rule of the British Crown, East India Company had lootedour country in a big way.
-Our education system was also changed and rich heritage was nullified.
+Prior to the rule of the British Crown, the East India Company had looted our country in a big way.
+Our education system was also changed and our rich heritage was nullified.

 The country started building itself bit by bit.
-It adopted five-year plan model to address its national developmentalconcerns.
+It adopted a five-year plan model to address its national developmental concerns.
 It needed quality decisions in all the domains but there were multiple handicaps due to non-availability of requisite data and lack of statistical analysis.
 The decisions were taken based on the experiences of decision makers with little or no data support.

-Data and its analysis to deduce suitable options are the most critical need and this realization has already come into the country slowly but steadily.
+Data and its analysis to deduce suitable options are the most critical need and this realisation has already come into the country slowly but steadily.
 Not only for the government but in all facets of human life, it is not only inevitable but can be a game changer in a positive direction.
 But certain aspects are more important than the others for the good of citizens as well as for the growth of the nation.
 These are discussed as under: